NFD provides multiple extension points for vendor and application specific labeling:

 X86: {op: In, value: ["y"]}

-It specifies one rule which creates node label feature.node.kubernetes.io/my-sample-feature=true if both of the following conditions are true (matchFeatures implements a logical AND over the matchers):
+It specifies one rule which creates node label feature.node.kubernetes.io/my-sample-feature=true

-• The dummy network driver module has been loaded
+network driver module has been loaded=y

-Create a NodeFeatureRule with a yaml file:
+with a yaml file:

 kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/node-feature-discovery/master/examples/nodefeaturerule.yaml

-Now, on X86 platforms the feature label appears after doing modprobe dummy on a system and correspondingly the label is removed after rmmod dummy.
+.
 Note a re-labeling delay up to the sleep-interval of nfd-worker (1 minute by default).

 See Feature rule format for detailed description of available fields and how to write labeling rules.

 In some circumstances, it is desirable to keep nodes with specialized hardware away from running general workload and instead leave them for workloads that need the specialized hardware.
 One way to achieve it is to taint the nodes with the specialized hardware and add corresponding toleration to pods that require the special hardware.
 NFD offers node tainting functionality which is disabled by default.
-User can define one or more custom taints via the taints field of the NodeFeatureRule CR.
-The same rule-based mechanism is applied here and the NFD taints only rule matching nodes.
+User can define one or more custom taints via the taints

-To enable the tainting feature, --enable-taints flag needs to be set to true.
-If the flag --enable-taints is set to false (i.e. disabled), taints defined in the NodeFeatureRule CR have no effect and will be ignored by the NFD master.
+(i.e. disabled), taints defined in the NodeFeatureRule CR have no effect and will be ignored by the NFD master.

 See documentation of the taints field for detailed description how to specify taints in the NodeFeatureRule object.